aws-samples/terraform-eks-workshop/workshop/content/shortcodes/img/_index.en.md

 +++
-title = "Img"
+title = "Image"
 description = "Displays a preformatted image on your page" weight = 35
 +++

-The Img shortcode displays a preformatted image that is stored in your Page Bundle on your page.
+The Img shortcode displays a preformatted image that is stored in your [Page Bundle](https://gohugo.io/content-management/page-bundles/) on your page.

 ## Usage

 This shortcode takes two parameters: